 We do, BUT you will have to commit to bringing on an in-house developer as a priority.
 For later stage applications, we also require the product to be built, and all IP needs to be owned by your company.
 You would also need to have some other super power on your team - deep sector knowledge for example.

 + Am I a fit for the programme?

-We invest in marketing and sales technology companies - B2B or B2B2C businesses that help corporates find, understand, engage, sell to or retain customers.
+We invest in marketing, commerce and advertising technology companies - B2B or B2B2C businesses that help corporates find, understand, engage, sell to or retain customers.
 If you think that's you, then get in touch!

 + What do you define as marketing, advertising and ecommerce tech?

-Marketing, advertising and commerce technology companies are B2B or B2B2C businesses that help corporates find, understand, engage, sell to or retain customers.
+Marketing, commerce and advertising technology companies are B2B or B2B2C businesses that help corporates find, understand, engage, sell to or retain customers.

 We'd love to hear from companies utilising AI, natural language interpretation and voice and visual technology, as we believe these have significant potential for disruption.

 If you don't see your approach on this list but believe you fulfil our definition of marketing, advertising and commerce tech - get in touch, we'd still love to hear from you!

 + I have an idea, but no product built yet, can Collider still help me?

 Feel free to drop us a message, or if you're sure about your idea and have a roadmap in place to execute it, go ahead and apply and we can talk that way.
 We appreciate every startup is different and are happy to talk if you're not sure.